AscendingPassage.com HOME PAGE.

 Hadjar, where we still meet with so many brick ruins?
 The headdress

-chin are perfectly characteristic of the southern Nubians, whose
+chin are perfectly characteristic of the southern Nubians.
+It may readily be imagined that the

 inhabitants of the sterile districts of Nubia, and the Batn el